**Sold out until fall 2014** We graft semi-dwarf ( EMLA

 "Sunflower"-Large fruit with excellent flavor.
 Self-fertile.

-“Taytwo” - Medium fruit of good flavor.
+“Taytwo” - Reliable bearer of medium fruit of good flavor.

 "Wells" - From IN, orange-fleshed large fruits.